ahmedsivac911/HumanResources/README.md

     - This class serves to instantiate objects which represent rows from EMPLOYEES table in HR database.
 Alongside getters, setters and overloaded constructors, it allows Employee to store itself to database in a simple way by implicitly using Employees class.

+  Jobs:
+     - Contains nested class Job which is used to instantiate and represent rows from JOBS table in HR database.
+     Jobs class serves to communicate to JOBS table in HR database.
+It can get job by either JOB_TITLE or JOB_ID (both in the same method so you don't need to worry which one you're passing), as well as by an instance of Employee.
+Can also get Set of instances of the nested class Job by MIN_SALARY, MAX_SALARY or by the combination of those two.

 Further updates incoming....